mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Animation is not quite working as expected.
 Appears to be grabbing some data from the next frame in addition to the current frame, and also rendering a 0 frame.
     * Add working sprite animation for player.
     * Continue animating player after win condition is met so that it appears player is running off-screen.
+    * Testing adjusting the visual offset to see if it makes the user experience better.

 * 2024-04-29 - 7.82 hours total